 Entomopathogenic nematodes are rapidly gaining in popularity as a proven method of eradication of insect pests.
-But what are beneficial nematodes?
+What are beneficial nematodes though?
 Keep reading for more information on using nematodes as pest control.

 What are Beneficial Nematodes?

-There are also bad nematodes and the difference between good nematodes and bad ones is simply upon which host they attack; bad nematodes, also called non-beneficial, root-knot or “plant parasitic” nematodes, cause damage to crops or other plants.
+There are also bad nematodes and the difference between good nematodes and bad ones is simply which host they attack; bad nematodes, also called non-beneficial, root-knot, or “plant parasitic” nematodes, cause damage to crops or other plants.

 How do Beneficial Nematodes Work?

 Beneficial nematodes as pest control will attack soil borne insect pests with no harmful effects on earthworms, plants, animals, or humans, making it an environmentally friendly solution.
 They are morphologically, ecologically, and genetically more diverse than any other animal group with the exception of arthropods.
 With over 30 species of entomopahogenic nematodes, each with a unique host, finding a suitable nematode to aid in pest control is not only a “green” solution of integrated pest management but a simple one as well.
 Beneficial nematodes have a lifecycle consisting of egg, four larval stages, and an adult stage.
 It is during the third larval stage that the nematodes seek a host, usually insect larvae, and enter it through the host mouth, anus, or spiracles.
 The nematode carries bacteria called Xenorhabdus spp., which is subsequently introduced into the host whereupon death of the host occurs within 24 to 48 hours.
 The Steinernematids develop into adults and then mate within the host's body, while the Heterorhabditids produce hermaphroditic females.
 Both nematode species ingest the host's tissue until they mature to the third juvenile phase and then they leave the remains of the host body.